arshadrayyan/Python-Flask/README.md

 The Float Variable Represents the Type of the URL Should be on Decimal Points

 Enter the Navigation string/yourvalletbalance in float to see the magic route.

+# URL-Redirection-in-Flask

+Redirect the Home Page By URL in Flask.

+# Simple-Redirect

+Redirect the (/) Route to the (/helloworld) from the Home Page in Flask.